 Reason 5: You Don’t Want to Deal with the IRS

 Life is busy.
 I get it.
 Sometimes you don’t have the time (or energy!) to deal with things you know you should, like the IRS.
-Luckily, you don’t have to do it alone.
+You may even be intimidated, because – let’s face it – the IRS is intimidating.

-You might think the only benefits to using a tax relief company would be to help reduce a balance.
+You might think the only benefit of using a tax relief company would be to help reduce a balance.
 But after reading hundreds of reviews of tax relief companies, we’ve discovered that tax relief companies help Americans in a variety of ways:

 - provide guidance on audits